 It is the City of Asheville’s mission to create a thriving local economy and a clean, healthy environment.
 Community cleanliness has been identified by City Council as an area of concern and is encompassed in their FY23 strategic priority to improve core services.
 Single-use plastic products pose a serious threat to public health and the local environment.
 In 2022, Plastic Free WNC, a coalition of organizations and community advocates including MountainTrue, Sierra Club and NC Public Interest Research Group, gathered data on the impact of plastic bags and disposable foodware products on the natural environment, and conducted preliminary stakeholder engagement.
-In July 2022, this information and a proposed ordinance was presented to the Sustainability Advisory Committee on Energy and the Environment (SACEE), who recommended City Council take action to reduce single-use plastic consumption.
+In July 2022, this information and a proposed ordinance was presented to the Sustainability Advisory Committee (SAC), who recommended City Council take action to reduce single-use plastic consumption.

 July 2018 – Paper bags introduced for curbside brush and leaf collection.
 Annual outreach and education campaigns conducted from 2018 – present